Retaining Clients Through Generational Connections

 Research paints a stark picture: a staggering 75% of parents report that their financial advisors have never made an effort to connect with their children.
 Moreover, fewer than 10% of heirs continue the professional relationship with their family’s advisor after inheriting.
 This high turnover can signify a failure in client relationship management and illustrate potential missed opportunities for client retention.

-Continue reading: What to Do with an Inheritance
+Continue reading: What to do with an inheritance

 To foster relationships that endure across generations, advisors must proactively engage the next generation long before the client’s passing.
 This engagement can take many forms, including:

-- Education and Empowerment: Invite clients’ children to participate in family meetings, estate planning discussions, and even informal gatherings.
+- Education and empowerment: Invite clients’ children to participate in family meetings, estate planning discussions, and even informal gatherings.
 This exposure can demystify the advisor’s role and the family’s financial landscape.

-- Personal Touchpoints: Simple gestures, such as birthday or holiday cards, can effectively foster familiarity.
+- Personal touchpoints: Simple gestures, such as birthday or holiday cards, can effectively foster familiarity.
 Stay connected through open conversations about interests and ambitions.

-- Career Guidance: Offer to counsel clients’ children on career choices and provide networking opportunities.
+- Career guidance: Offer to counsel clients’ children on career choices and provide networking opportunities.
 Building rapport through mentorship can position you as a trusted advisor, not just during an estate transition but throughout their financial journeys.

 Among the many avenues for cultivating intergenerational bonds, philanthropy stands out as a powerful and meaningful way to engage with clients and their heirs.
 For many clients, the legacy they leave behind is as much about values and social impact as it is about financial assets.
 Here’s how advisors can effectively harness the power of philanthropy to retain family clients through Greater Houston Community Foundation: